psilva261/timsort/README.md

 mergesort), and may put extra strain on garbage collector.

-This implementation was derived from Java's TimSort object by Josh Bloch, which, in turn, was based on the [original code by Tim Peters][listsort]
+This implementation was derived from Java's TimSort object by Josh Bloch, which, in turn, was based on the [original code by Tim Peters][listsort].

 ## Installation

-1. `git clone git://github.com/pgmmpk/timsort.git` to checkout the source
-2. `cd timsort`
-3. `make` builds all
-4. `make install` installs package

-Alternatively, you can install using `goinstall github.com/pgmmpk/timsort`, but if you do this, the import statement in your programs should be `import github.com/pgmmpk/timsort` instead of just `import timsort`.
+	$ go get github.com/psilva261/timsort

 ## Testing

-In source directory, say
+Inside the source directory, type

-    make test
+	go test

-to run test harness
+to run test harness.

 ## Benchmarking

-In source directory, say
+Inside the source directory, type

-    make bench
+	go test -test.bench=.*

 to run benchmarks.
 Each combination of input type/size is presented to timsort, and, for comparison, to the standard Go sort (sort.Sort).